gnu-octave/statistics/README.md

 ## 4. Install statistics

-To install the latest release, you need Octave (>=8.1.0) installed on your system.
+To install the latest release, you need Octave (>=11.1.0) installed on your system.
 Install it by typing:

-  `pkg install -forge statistics`
+  `pkg install statistics`

 You can automatically download and install the latest development version of the **statistics** package found [here](https://github.com/gnu-octave/statistics/archive/refs/heads/main.zip) by typing: